 Section 1 in this note presents and discusses the different concepts of income convergence, mentioned in B & S (Introduction, Chapter 1, and p.
 462 ff.).
 Section 2 displays some empirical graphs.
-Appendix A illustrates how easily mistakes can be made.

 1 Concepts of income convergence

 The two most popular income convergence concepts are " $\beta$ convergence" and " $\sigma$ convergence".